 A more expedient method to generate the selection rules, however, is to determine the irreducible representations present in $V$ and then employ the direct product tables (see Appendix \ref{A}, Fig.~\ref{Group2}(a) and~\ref{Group2}(b)) to immediately write the selection rules for all modes present at the $\Gamma$ point of the perturbed lattice.
 This is done by (1) finding the point group in common among $V$ and $\psi$, (2) writing the irreducible representations of each factor in that point group, and then (3) determining if the direct product $\Gamma_V \otimes \Gamma_\psi$ matches the irreducible representation of a free space polarization (which are reported for each relevant point group in Appendix \ref{A}, Fig.~\ref{Group2}(c)).

 The irreducible representations of $V$ can be found by conventional Group Theory methods if required, but are generally apparent by inspection.
 Figure~\ref{fig8} depicts the decomposition of $V$ for the same space group as Fig.~\ref{fig7}.
 The process is simplified by properly choosing $H^0$ such that $V$ transforms as simply as possible.
-For instance, in Fig.~\ref{fig7}, $H^0$ is written as a circle with permittivity $\varepsilon$ shadowing a square cross oriented in the $x,y$ directions with permittivity $\varepsilon/2$, as shown in Fig.~\ref{fig8}(a).
+For instance, $H^0$ is written as a circle with permittivity $\varepsilon$ shadowing a square cross oriented in the $x,y$ directions with permittivity $\varepsilon/2$, as shown in Fig.~\ref{fig8}(a).
 It is then clear to see that the $V$ depicted obtains $H$ upon addition of $H^0$.

 Next, $V$ can be decomposed into two portions, one (called $V_\Gamma$) with the periodicity of the unperturbed lattice, and one (called $V_X$, here) with the periodicity of the perturbed lattice (Fig.~\ref{fig8}(b)).
-By the periodicity constraints outlined above, $V_\Gamma$ contributes only to the modes with the same periodicity (that is, modes at the $\Gamma$ point in the unperturbed lattice) while $V_X$ contributes only to the modes with the periodicity of the perturbed lattice (modes at the $X$ point in the unperturbed lattice).
+Importantly, Eq.~\ref{cc} refers only to functions as they exist in the unperturbed FBZ, in which modes characterized by the $X$ point are orthogonal to modes characterized by the $\Gamma$ point.
+Consequently, $V_\Gamma$ contributes only to the modes at the $\Gamma$ point in the unperturbed lattice, while $V_X$ contributes only to the modes at the $X$ point in the unperturbed lattice.
 The point group of both $V_\Gamma$ and $V_X$ is the same as the point group of the space group, $C_{2v}^v$.
 Referring to the character table of $C_{2v}^v$ (Fig.~\ref{fig8}(c) or Appendix \ref{A}, Fig.~\ref{Group1}(a)), it is readily apparent that $V_\Gamma$ transforms as $A_1$ and $V_X$ transforms as $B_2$.